 - Export Control (Fees) Orders 2001

-Why does the Department of Agriculture, Water and the Environment register establishments for export?
+Why does the department register establishments for export?

 The purpose of registering an establishment is to ensure that:

 - the facilities available are fit for the purpose of preparing, handling, storing and/or inspecting product for export

 - appropriate hygiene and the necessary measures to produce the goods according to trade description and other requirements applicable to a given commodity are maintained

 - the goods comply with importing country requirements.